bbepis/XUnity.AutoTranslator/README.md

 To overcome this problem, and allow for modification of resource files, this plugin also has a resource redirector module that allows redirecting any kind of resource loaded by the game.

 Before we get into the details of this module, it is worth mentioning that it is:
  * It is not a plugin.
-Rather it is just a library that is not beholden to any plugin manager.
+Rather it is just a library that is not beholden to any plugin manager (it does come with a plugin-compatible BepInEx DLL but this is only to manage configuration).
  * It is game independent.
  * And while it may be redistributed with the Auto Translator, it is completely independent from it and it can be used without having the Auto Translator installed.